-One of the earliest models of a robot's environment involves dividing the world into a regular grid of cells (Moravec, 1979).
+One of the earliest models of a robot's environment involves dividing the world into a regular grid of cells (Moravec, 1979); this representation is known as an occupancy grid.
 As a robot explores, the contents of the cell it occupies, and the contents of surrounding cells are estimated.
 Usually the cells are categorised as containing obstacles or not containing obstacles, or the probability that the cell contains an obstacle is estimated.
-A major limitation of this approach however is the difficulty of correcting accumulated errors when subsequent visits are made to a location (Thrun et al., 2005).
+A major limitation of this representation however is the difficulty of correcting accumulated errors when subsequent visits are made to a location (Thrun et al., 2005).